CarolineCollins/Assignment-1-MSB1015/README.md

 # Assignment-1-MSB1015
 Welcome to the repository for Assignment 1.
+Newly acquired programming skills will be used to answer the question "What are the 10 E.coli genes encoding for the most proteins?".

 The Assignment is part of the course
 Scientific Programming (codename MSB1015) on